 Yu.
-Vassilevski, S. Simakov, V. Salamatova, Yu.
-Ivanov and T. Dobroserdova
+Vassilevski11, S. Simakov2, V. Salamatova3, Yu.
+Ivanov3 and T. Dobroserdova4

-Institute of Numerical Mathematics RAS,

-Gubkina st. 8, Moscow 119333, Russia

-Moscow Institute of Physics and Technology,

-Institutskyi Lane 9, Dolgoprudny 141700, Russia

-Scientific Educational Center of Institute of Numerical Mathematics RAS,

-Gubkina st. 8, Moscow 119333, Russia

-Lomonosov Moscow State University,

-Leninskie Gory, Moscow 119991, Russia
+1 Institute of Numerical Mathematics RAS, Gubkina st. 8, Moscow 119333, Russia 2 Moscow Institute of Physics and Technology, Institutskyi Lane 9, Dolgoprudny 141700, Russia 3 Scientific Educational Center of Institute of Numerical Mathematics RAS, Gubkina st. 8, Moscow 119333, Russia 4 Moscow State University, Leninskie Gory, Moscow 119991, Russia

 Abstract.
-Two mathematical models of elastic walls of healthy and atherosclerotic blood vessels are developed and studied.
-The models are included in numerical model of global blood circulation via recovery of the vessel wall state equation.
-The joint model allows us to study the impact of atherosclerotic arteries on regional haemodynamics.
+There are two mathematical models of elastic walls of healthy and atherosclerotic blood vessels developed and studied.
+The models are included in a numerical model of global blood circulation via recovery of the vessel wall state equation.
+The joint model allows us to study the impact of arteries atherosclerotic disease of a set of arteries on regional haemodynamics.